T

 landmark

-A beautifully restored section of the Great Wall, known for its scenic beauty, watchtowers, and less crowded atmosphere compared to Badaling.
-It offers stunning views of the surrounding mountains.
+A beautifully restored section of the Great Wall, known for its scenic surroundings, watchtowers, and less crowded atmosphere compared to Badaling.
+It offers stunning views and well-maintained pathways for hiking.

-• Take the cable car up and the toboggan down for a fun experience.
+• Take the cable car up and consider the toboggan ride down for a fun experience.

 2. Midday